hapax/hapax.github.io/assets/teaching.md

 corner store, the bus stop, or around the block with a dog in tow, the sort of walking most adults actually do?
 This would have made sense a hundred years ago.
-But now a whole sector of the economy depends on advanced hiking
-skills: we need wayfarers, explorers and hunters to help meet the needs of society as a whole.
+But let's imagine that there's now a whole sector of the economy which depends on advanced hiking skills, a need for wayfarers, explorers and hunters to meet the needs of society as a whole.
 We need hiking classes to act as an intake mechanism, drawing students into the field and equipping them to explore.